LyceanEM/LyceanEM-Python/docs/source/auto_examples/01_aperture_projection.rst

     blockers = structures([body])

 ..
 GENERATED FROM PYTHON SOURCE LINES 80-86

 Aperture Projection
 -----------------------
 Aperture Projection is imported from the frequency domain models, requiring the aperture of interest, wavelength to be considered, and the azimuth and elevation ranges.
-The function then returns the directivity envelope as a numpy array of floats, and an open3d point cloud with points and colors corresponding to the directivity envelope of the provided aperture, scaling from yellow at maximum to dark purple at minimum.
+The function then returns the directivity envelope as a numpy array of floats, and a meshio point cloud with points and colors corresponding to the directivity envelope of the provided aperture, scaling from yellow at maximum to dark purple at minimum.

 ..
 GENERATED FROM PYTHON SOURCE LINES 86-95